seance/paraverse/pages/characters.md

 Some skill checks are opposed, meaning that two characters directly oppose each other in their skill checks.
 In such cases, the character with higher roll value succeeds.
 If both characters roll a fumble or critical success, resolve as if neither had.

+On a tie, the "resisting" character wins &mdash; for example, in a Sneaking check, the character who is passively observing.

 ### Advantage and Disadvantage

 When you have *advantage*, you roll two `d20`'s for skill checks, and the natural roll value is the higher die result.
 With *disadvantage*, it's the lower result.